openspending/community.openspending.org/resources/osi/conclusions.md

 ### No bulk download

-Many governments have a clear perception that publishing financial data online (in html or PDF) equals making the data “open”.
-For this reason many CSOs struggle with the cumbersome tasks of scraping content off websites.
-Despite the fact that tools such as ScraperWiki are increasingly making it easier to access such material, it doesn’t change the fact that governments are in reality obstructing access by not providing bulk download access to data.
-In the worst cases  - download rate may be artificially impeded by using CAPTCHA codes.
+Many governments believe that publishing financial data online (in html or PDF) equals making the data “open”.
+For this reason many CSOs struggle with the task of scraping content off websites (if they even know it is possible to do so).
+In the worst cases  - automatic access or scrapers may be impeded by using CAPTCHA codes.

-In practice the technical skills required for scraping spending data from government websites means that far fewer individuals and CSOs have access to this information - moreover, it is difficult for organisations to keep a copy in the case that this information disappears from the internet.
-Therefore by limiting access to raw, downloadable data, government also limits the ability for CSOs to share and develop innovative processes for working with financial data.
+Bulk download is crucial to allow organisations to keep a copy in case information disappears from the internet.

-Governmental PDF release policies major barrier for re-use
+### Governmental PDF release policies major barrier for re-use

 Many organisations have identified PDF releases as a substantial barrier to re-use.
 Though organisations often manage to complete projects, the governmental policies to release PDFs impedes workflow and increase demand for members with technical skills.